 (b) Metro Region

 The initial maximum award(s) for a county will be its percent share of the Metro region based on population (see Appendix K), unless exceeding this amount is necessary to complete a project request.
 If any tax credits remain, the Agency will make awards to the next highest scoring application(s).
 A county may receive one additional award, even if in excess of its share.
-See Section II(B)(3)(b) for Cumberland County exception.
+See Section II(B)(3)(b) for Buncombe County exception.

 2. INCOME DESIGNATIONS